 Obligations to Parents

-I answered a question on obligations to parents on Philosophy in Action Radio on 10 April 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on obligations to parents on 10 April 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it my responsibility to look after my parents in their old age?
 Should I expect to support my parents financially and/or care for them as they get older?
 More generally, what responsibilities do adult children have towards their parents, if any?